Doula

 DONA International Postpartum Doula Training Workshops

-In-person postpartum doula training programs present current best practices to support postpartum mothers and their families process their birth experiences.
+In-person postpartum doula training programs present current best practices to support postpartum parents and their families process their birth experiences.
 The workshops can last anywhere from two to four days with the longer workshops typically offering classes required for DONA International certification.

 Topics included in postpartum doula training workshops include effective listening, emotional issues from birth, physical changes, breastfeeding, postpartum mood disorders, integrating a baby into a family, and loss and grief.